LIFE programme: Co-financing under LIFE+

 eligible project costs.
-By way of exception, a co-financing rate of up to 75 percent of the total eligible costs may be granted to LIFE+ Nature proposals that focus on concrete conservation actions for priority species or habitat types of the Birds and Habitats Directives.
+By way of exception, a co-financing rate of up to 75 per cent of the total eligible costs may be granted to LIFE+ Nature proposals that focus on concrete conservation actions for priority species or habitat types of the Birds and Habitats Directives.

 Further information

 The full text of the LIFE+ Regulation and information for each LIFE+ component – including how to apply for funding, project selection criteria and application forms – can be found on the funding section of the LIFE website.

 The LIFE homepage also contains information on the LIFE III programme and projects, including a user-friendly database of all LIFE projects funded since 1992.

 LIFE 2014-2020 Regulation

 The LIFE 2014-2020 Regulation (EC) No 1293/2013 was published in the Official Journal L 347/185 of 20 December 2013.
 The Regulation established the Environment and Climate Action sub-programmes of the LIFE Programme for the next funding period, 2014–2020.
 The budget for the period is set at €3.4 billion in current prices.

 The LIFE programme contributed to sustainable development and to the achievement of the objectives and targets of the Europe 2020 Strategy, the 7th Union Environmental Action Programme and other relevant EU environment and climate strategies and plans.
 Its most famous action was the "nature & biodiversity" branch which financed conservation actions within Natura 2000 area.
 This was the most important source of funding for such protected areas in Europe, although there is a growing body of scientific literature asking for a review in the prioritisation of funded actions.

 The 'Environment' strand of the new programme covered three priority areas: environment and resource efficiency; nature and biodiversity; and environmental governance and information.
 The 'Climate Action' strand covered climate change mitigation; climate change adaptation; and climate governance and information.

 The programme also consisted of a new category of projects, jointly funded integrated projects, which operated on a large territorial scale.
 These projects aimed to implement environmental and climate policy and to better integrate such policy aims into other policy areas.

 The regulation also established eligibility and the criteria for awards as well as a basis for selecting projects.
 The programme was open to the participation of third countries and provides for activities outside the EU.
 It also provided a framework for cooperation with international organisations.

 In June 2017, the European Commission carried out an external and independent mid-term evaluation report and by December 2023 it will complete an ex-post evaluation report covering the implementation and results of the LIFE Programme.